Part V, third instalment:

 Two Parables: one from Buddha, one from me

 In the “Parable of the Arrow” a man is rushed from the battlefield to a surgeon’s tent with an arrow, suspected to be poisoned, sticking somewhere in his tender regions.
-A conversation ensues, asking various questions about the range, the type of bow, and by whom it was shot (which might give clues to what kind of poison it is), and these continue to get increasingly detailed and refined until at a certain point, when we are beginning to feel that the next question will be concerning the marksman’s golf handicap or favourite Netflix series [to update the parable a little], the patient dies.
+A conversation ensues, asking various questions about the range, the type of bow, and by whom it was shot (which might give clues to what kind of poison it is), so it arguably makes some sense at the start.
+But these continue to get increasingly detailed and refined until at a certain point, when we are beginning to feel that the next question will be concerning the marksman’s golf handicap or favourite Netflix series [to update the parable a little], the patient dies.
 No comment necessary.

 In the “Parable of the Moshpit” a crowd is rowdily demanding of the covers band on stage that the encore be “Smells Like Teen Spirit” [Nirvana – see what I did there?] and so the lead singer shows them the sheet music.
 That is indeed the requested song, and quite possibly a more accurate version than an unrehearsed rendition by a pick-up band.
 But does that hit the spot?
 Well – pretty soon it may be urine-filled water bottles that will be hitting some spots unless they can do a bit better than that.
 He could tell them that it’s an E chord strummed with a dotted-quaver/semiquaver/crotchet rhythm, followed by a quick bit of muted chugging before changing to an A chord, and then the same thing but with G and C, all repeated… and this will likely be answered by the ominous sound of many trouser zips opening in unison.